brainwipe/icar/books/core/Chapters as Markdown/ch3-background-2.md

 Humans need something to strive for and in a future where very few need to work, corporations provide a shared goal; bringing meaning to many lives.
 Corporations can be as small as a cafe through to employing millions over countless systems.
 No corporation is perfect, they all perform some kind of illegal business on the side.
 In this section we'll outline only those that are most useful to the players.

 ### Black Mills
 Black Mills are the the illegal underpinning found in any corporation.
-How illegal a local branch of a corporation will go depends on their relationship with you and the strength of the security forces where they are based.
+Interstellar fraud and illegal activity is rare because the larger it gets, the more evidence available for the Nexus to make a conviction.
+Smaller offices, where there are individuals making the decision are common.
+How far they will go depends on their relationship with you and the strength of the security forces where they are based.
 It is easiest to think of it as a ladder of activity:

 - Perform work "no questions asked" and avoid reporting to the Star Enforcers.
 - Use the Undergaia to source illegal technology.
 - Sell stolen goods.
 - Help change the identity of larger stolen goods (such as spacecraft).
 - Fund and organise a local syndicate.
+- Hide criminals.
 - Fit illegal technology.
 - Steal goods from competitors.